martinsumner/riak_kv/docs/NextGenReplGuide.md

 There may be circumstances when non-recent deltas have been uncovered.
 It may be that historic data appears to have been lost (perhaps due to resurrection of old data on a remote cluster), or a disk corruption has just been detected following a tree rebuild.
 In these cases the exchange will result in `{clock_compare, 0}` - a tree delta was discovered, but not key deltas given the range limit.
 This node will then be set to check all keys on its next run.
 When it next checks all keys, it will use the high/low modified date range discovered in future checks.
 Running key comparisons across all buckets and over all time is expensive, even when restricting the segments using max_results.
 So the `autocheck` full-sync process will always look to learn clues about where (in terms of bucket, or modified range) the delta exists to make this more efficient.

-It is possible to restrict the escalation to chekcing all keys, so that it will only occur if the time is in an off-peak window - outside of the window, the escalation will simply be to a `ttaaefs_daycheck`.
-Use of `ttaaefs_allcheck.policy = window` is discouraged, as the results are potentially confusing to any operator wihtout detailed knowledge of how full-sync works.
+It is possible to restrict the escalation to checking all keys, so that it will only occur if the time is in an off-peak window - outside of the window, the escalation will simply be to a `ttaaefs_daycheck`.
+Use of `ttaaefs_allcheck.policy = window` is discouraged, as the results are potentially confusing to any operator without detailed knowledge of how full-sync works.
 The window option is likely to be removed in a future release.

-The `all`, `day` and `hour` check's restrict the modified date range used in the full-sync comparison to all time, the past day or the past hour.  the `ttaaefs_rangecheck` uses information gained from previous queries to dynamically determine in which modified time range a problem may have occurred (and when the previous check was successful it assumes any delta must have occurred since that previous check).
+The `all`, `day` and `hour` checks restrict the modified date range used in the full-sync comparison to all time, the past day or the past hour.  the `ttaaefs_rangecheck` uses information gained from previous queries to dynamically determine in which modified time range a problem may have occurred (and when the previous check was successful it assumes any delta must have occurred since that previous check).

 It is normally preferable to under-configure the schedule.
 When over-configuring the schedule, i.e. setting too much repair work than capacity of the cluster allows, there are protections to queue those schedule items there is no capacity to serve, and proactively cancel items once the manager falls behind in the schedule.
 However, those cancellations will reset range_checks and so may delay the overall time to recover.

-Each check is constrained by `ttaaefs_maxresults`, so that it only tries to resolve issues in a subset of broken leaves in the tree of that scale (there are o(1M) leaves to the tree overall).
-However, the range checks will try and resolve more (as they are constrained by the range) - this will be the multiple of `ttaaefs_maxresults` and `ttaaefs_rangeboost`.
+Each check is constrained by `ttaaefs_maxresults`, so that a check only tries to resolve issues in a (max results sized) subset of broken leaves.
+There are o(1M) leaves to the tree overall, so the `ttaaefs_maxresults` will represent a small fraction of the data.
+However, range checks will automatically boost the size of max results (as they are constrained by the range, and so naturally more efficient).
+The max results of a range check will be the multiple of `ttaaefs_maxresults` and `ttaaefs_rangeboost`.

 It is possible to enhance the speed of recovery when there is capacity by manually requesting additional checks, or by temporarily overriding `ttaaefs_maxresults` and/or `ttaaefs_rangeboost`.
 This can be done from remote_console using `application:set_env(riak_kv, ttaaefs_maxresults, 64)` for example, or `application:set_env(riak_kv, ttaaefs_rangeboost, 4)`.